Asymptotic condition numbers for linear ordinary differential equations: the generic real case: Conclusion

+The last paragraph of Section \ref{Section6} explains which factors influence how quickly the asymptotic behavior sets in. \end{itemize}

-The present paper deals with theoretical issues.
-All practical issues related to the asymptotic condition numbers are deferred to \cite{Maset2022}, where one can find, besides several real-world examples, discussions of the onset of the asymptotic behavior, the effect of the non-normality of the matrix $A$, and the non-asymptotic phase.
+Practical issues related to the asymptotic condition numbers $K_\infty(t,y_0,\widehat{z}_0)$ and $K_\infty(t,y_0)$ are addressed in \cite{Maset2022}, where one can find, in addition to several real-world examples, discussions of the onset of the asymptotic behavior, the effect of the non-normality of the matrix $A$, and the non-asymptotic phase.

 {\bf Acknowledgements:} the research was supported by the INdAM Research group GNCS (Gruppo Nazionale di Calcolo Scientifico).